Shifting Paradigms menu

 Ample potential exists for cost-effective embodied carbon emission reduction

-72 quantitative and qualitative data points on reducing embodied carbon for new construction and renovation show that most potential lies in the planning and design stages.
-The data are categorised into six interventions to reduce embodied carbon emissions.
+The research shows that for new construction and renovation most GHG abatement potential lies in the planning and design stages.
+The data are categorised into six interventions to reduce embodied carbon emissions (Figure 1).
 They are inspired by circular economy principles.

 In this figure, 100 represents no change.
 Thus, reducing embodied carbon would have no impact on price.
 Values below 100 indicate that carbon reduction or cost savings are realistic.
 All sources of quantitative data on embodied carbon come from historic real life or hypothetical case studies (primarily 2017-2022).
 Projections towards 2050 have been left out.